ucb-stat133/stat133-fall-2017/README.md

 ### Other

-- Please read the course [logistics and policies](syllabus/policies.md) for mode details about the structure of the course, DO's and DONT's, etc.
+- Please read the course [logistics and policies](syllabus/policies.md) for more details about the structure of the course, DO's and DONT's, etc.

 <a href="syllabus/policies.md"><img src="images/it-is-in-the-syllabus.png" width="580" height="330"></a>